sheodox/jimaku-player/README.md

  font styles like font family, size, colors, outlines, shadows, bold, italic, underline, strikethrough, etc), and many overrides are supported (position, outline/shadow colors and widths, fonts and sizing, bold, italic etc.)

+If you would like support for other subtitle formats, please create an issue and I'll look into it.
+I would love to support more subtitle formats and features!

 ## Usage